Addiction to alcohol: symptoms, treatment, and rehab

 Symptoms of alcohol addiction can vary from one person to another depending on the frequency of drinking, amount of alcohol, and the body’s metabolism.
 Addiction to alcohol can manifest itself through symptoms that range from light to medium and heavy in different types of alcoholics.

-While a person with alcoholism can recognize some symptoms on their own, this can be difficult primarily because people often refuse to acknowledge the problem exists.
-However, it is important to get informed about different signs of alcohol use disorder in order to determine whether you or someone else have them.
+While a person with alcoholism can recognize some symptoms on their own, this can be difficult primarily because people often refuse to acknowledge that the problem exists.
+However, it is important to get informed about different signs of alcohol use disorder in order to determine whether you or someone else has them.
+These include:

 1. Heavy signs of alcohol use disorder